-During Q3, CAEATFA focused on program design and outreach for the Affordable Multifamily (AMF) program, incorporating feedback from the industry into the initial program design.
+During Q4, CAEATFA focused on program design and outreach for the Affordable Multifamily (AMF) program, incorporating feedback from the industry into the initial program design.
 The team continues to work to integrate ongoing research and outreach activities into a program design.
+A workshop on the proposed program regulations is expected to be held in Q2 2019.

-Following closely behind the rollout of the SBF program, the AMF program is able to leverage a number of the processes and resources developed during the design of the SBF program, such as the Energy Savings Measures list and the data dictionary.
+Following closely behind the rollout of the SBF program, the AMF program is able to leverage several of the processes and resources developed during the design of the SBF program, such as the Energy Savings Measures list and the data dictionary.
 These efficiencies put CAEATFA on schedule to meet its AMF launch goal of mid 2019.